blancadesal/wikitech-search/README.md

 # fastapi-toolforge-blueprint

-A sample FastAPI app.
+A sample FastAPI app with a sqlite3 database and Tortoise ORM.
 Configured for deployment on Toolforge.